Twitches (film): Plot

 On the twins' 21st birthday, Camryn and her best friend Beth decide to shop, while Alex tries to look for a job.
 After Karsh and Ileana manipulate Alex into entering the store where Camryn is trying on clothes, the sisters encounter each other for the first time since their infancy.
 Although Camryn is overjoyed to discover Alex, the latter flees the store, prompting the former to grasp her hand, causing a burst of energy.
 As their magic is released, they discover that they share a sisterly bond and attempt to understand each other.
 Karsh and Ileana reveal themselves to the twins and inform them about their magical background, after which Alex realizes that her stories about Coventry are true.
 According to an old prophecy, the sisters are the only ones capable of vanquishing the Darkness and restoring Coventry.
 As she has the gift of knowledge, Alex refuses to help fulfill the prophecy because her stories end with death.
 Camryn manages to convince Alex to stay, assuring her that they are unstoppable together, and the two practice their magical powers as they bond.
-They dub themselves Twitches, a portmanteau of the words "twin" and "witches."

 In the meantime, Miranda senses that her daughters are alive and informs their uncle Thantos, whom she married after Aron's death.
 The Darkness arrives at Alex's apartment, but the sisters manage to transport themselves to Coventry, and the experience overwhelms Camryn.
-Despite her sister's pleas, she decides that she does not want to venture further into their destiny.
-She leaves to participate in her costume birthday party on Earth.
+Despite her sister's pleas, she decides that she does not want to venture further into their destiny and leaves for her birthday party on Earth.
 Alex, determined to help Coventry without her sister, reunites with Miranda and meets Thantos, who informs her that if Camryn is alone, she is powerless against the Darkness.
 At her party, Camryn discovers that she used to draw a face in the Darkness and learns from it that Thantos is responsible for the Darkness, and she escapes to Coventry after Karsh and Ileana sacrifice themselves to help her.
 As she reveals their uncle's crimes to Miranda and Alex, Thantos arrives and admits to killing his brother Aron in an attempt to acquire wealth and power.
-Thantos then takes Miranda with him and goes on a rampage around the castle.
+Thantos then captures Miranda and goes on a rampage around the castle.
 The twins combine their magic of light and love to vanquish him and restore Coventry, simultaneously reviving their mother Miranda, Karsh, and Ileana.
-They then celebrate their birthday on Earth, alongside Miranda and Camryn's adoptive parents, David and Emily.
+They then celebrate their birthday on Earth, alongside Alex and Camryn's adoptive parents, David and Emily.